 According to Forbes, video advertising came in at $81.9 billion in 2021, an increase of 12% from 2020.
 National broadcast and cable television are still growing too; they generated $39.9 billion in 2021, an increase of 7% from 2020.
 The veterans of the industry are refusing to tap!

 YouTube & Twitch Advertising is up 47% from 2020

 This stat comes from Forbes again.
 Again, these platforms allow a pretty decent degree of control over audience targeting; making them a great choice for higher ROI than traditional advertising.
 It should be noted that smaller businesses would likely not find as rich of success on Twitch compared to YouTube, as Twitch has a narrower and more niche audience than YouTube.

 YouTube is exploding as a platform, too.
 It’s the most visited site in the world, and the second-most visit site in the U.S., according to Ahrefs.

 Less Than 1 out of 10 Businesses Have Their Own YouTube Channel

 Unfortunately, a vast majority of businesses (91%) don’t have a YouTube channel, according to brandwatch.com.
 As previously mentioned, the platform is massive; it’s the most visited site in the world.
-This means that most businesses are missing out on a huge opportunity for organic growth and engagement, as well as digital advertising.
+This means that most businesses are missing out on a huge opportunity for organic growth and engagement, as well as digital advertising, with YouTube ads.